navikt/bidrag-dokument-arkiv/README.md

 # bidrag-dokument-arkiv
-Microservice for integration with JOARK for bidrag-dokument
+Microservice for integration with a rest-api using graph query language for bidrag-dokument

 ### kjøring lokalt
 Fila `src/main/resources/url.properties` må inneholde url til rest-api for joark tjeneste.